tyrwh/tyrwh.github.io/_tutorials/p_r_f1.md

 Each of these models would look good if you only looked at precision or recall, but when we look at both terms we can see that both models are performing poorly.
 A good model will have both high precision and high recall.

-How can you ?
+How then can you account for both types of error?
 The **F1 score** is a measure that incorporates both the number of false positives and the number of false negatives:

 $$F1 = \frac{2 \cdot TP}{(2 \cdot TP + FP + FN)}$$

 More precisely, the F1 is the *harmonic mean* of P and R. The harmonic mean of a set of numbers is the reciprocal of the mean of the reciprocals of that set.
-That is, for numbers a, b, and c, the harmonic mean is calculated like so:
+That is, for numbers *a*, *b*, and *c*, the harmonic mean is calculated like so:

 $$HM = \left( \frac{a^{-1} + b^{-1} + c^{-1}}{3} \right) ^{-1}$$